Preparing for Pregnancy

 Month 9

 Your baby weighs nearly 7 pounds (3.2 kg) and is about 19 to 21 inches long.
+The baby's organs are ready to function on their own.
+In most pregnancies, the baby may turn into a head-down (cephalic) position for birth as the due date approaches.
 In other words, any day now...

 Side view of female body showing reproductive system and 8 month fetus.